 Are you planning a trip to New York City soon?
 I’ve been lucky enough to visit NYC many times over the last 15 years with and without my kids.
 My parents live in New York, so occasionally we make to NYC during our visits.
 By occasionally I mean that every time we step foot in the state of New York we eventually end up in NYC.

 I am certainly not an expert on NYC, but I do have various recommendations on where to stay, where to eat, and what to do while you are in New York City.
-I’ve included all of them into this New York City Travel Guide.
+I’ve included all of them in this New York City Travel Guide.

 New York City Activities